AOEpeople/aoe_technology_radar/radar/contribute-to-tech-radar.md

 ### Microsoft Word templates

-For those of you, who don't want to work with Git at all, just request the English or German Microsoft Word templates and someone will enter the content in Git for you when editing is finished.
+For those of you, who don't want to work with Git at all, just request the English or German Microsoft Word templates and contribute your tech radar content in Microsoft Word format.
+Someone will enter the content in Git for you when editing is finished.

 ### Edit online in GitHub